 Sexually transmitted diseases

-STDs are also commonly what cause your WBC count to shoot up.
+STDs can also often cause your WBC count to raise.
 These are diseases that spread through sexual contact.
 Bodily fluids like semen, blood, and vaginal discharge carry the infection from one person to another.
 The use of protection can limit these diseases.

 While urinalysis is not the best indicator of an STD, it can be one of several signs.
 A high number of white blood cells shows that your body is fighting off an external threat that could be an STD.